Now that we’ve written some acceptance tests, functional tests are almost the same, with one major difference:

 Therefore we can open a web page with

-We can click links to open web pages of application:
+We can click links to open web pages:

 We can submit forms as well: